-The minimum length of guardrail between end units is 12.5 feet when the design speed is 45 mph or less and 25 feet when the design speed is greater than 45 mph.
+The minimum length of guardrail between end units is 12.5 feet when the design speed is less than 50 mph and 25 feet when the design speed is 50 mph or greater.
 Guardrail end units and structural anchor units are not designed to connect to each other warranting a section of guardrail between them.